 By Stephanie Hammer

-Our family had always talked about adopting a dog, but we never felt the time was right or that we were really up for the challenge of training a dog.
+Our family had always talked about adopting a dog, but we never felt the time was right or that we were really up for the challenge of training a dog, although we see Spectrum Canine Dog Training for k9 training bay area doing the job really well.
 But when our two oldest were both headed off to college last fall (Mackenzie as a senior and JP as a freshman), we thought it would be the perfect time to add a new member to our family.
 Our youngest son Ben was really going to miss his siblings and having a dog around would provide company and companionship.
 We were ready.

 Ben took on the role of lead rescue dog researcher and quickly discovered that there are many animal rescues and shelters in our area.
 The site that appealed most to Ben was the SPCA of Westchester in Briarcliff Manor, a “no-kill” shelter founded more than one hundred years ago, in 1883.